enso-org/ide/docs/visualizations.md

 ## Purpose of visualizations
 Visualizations have two main purposes:

-- Display results of computations.
-Each node can be assigned with a visualization (displayed next to the node).
+- **Display results of nodes**
+  Each node can be assigned with one or more visualization.
 After a node computes its new value, the visualization shows it in an understandable way to the user.

-- Control the computations.
-Think about visualizations as a separate component, just as nodes, with their own input and output ports.
-Whenever new data appears on the input port, the visualization displays it.
-However, when the input port is not connected, the visualization behaves like a data-producing widget.
-For example, a map visualization can display locations encoded in its input data.
-It can also allow us to interactively pick new locations with the mouse when no input is connected and sends the manually selected locations to the output port.
-Similarly, the histogram can be used to manually draw a histogram with the mouse to set data on the next nodes.
-A number visualization is, at the same time, a slider.
+Please note that a single node can be assigned with multiple visualizations at the same time.
+For example, a node might want to display a map of locations and their list at the same time next to each other.

+- **Provide interactive way to generate new data**
+  In a widget mode (described in detail later), visualizations provide users with an interactive GUI to define data.
+For example, a map visualization can both display locations, as wekk as allow the user to pick locations by cliking with a mouse.
+Similarly, the histogram can both display a list of numbers, and can be manually draw with the mouse producing such a list.
+Several numbers can be visualized as a table of sliders, which can also be used to interactively generate a table of numbers.
 Image visualizations can behave like an image editor, etc.